pgfarley/retro-contest-humble-py/nogpu/README.md

 ## NOGPU

-Useful is you have no local gpu.
+Useful if you have no local gpu.

 Builds a docker image (AGENT.VERSION.nogpu) that uses tensorflow-cpu and can be run locally.
 Also builds a normal gpu image (AGENT.VERSION) for pushing up to the contest site.